-Taking into account the level of reserves, as noted in b. below, the Directors have a reasonable expectation that the company and group have adequate resources to continue in operational existence for the foreseeable future.
-Accordingly, they continue to adopt the going concern basis in preparing the financial statements.
+Taking these factors into account and the management of reserves, as noted in item b. below, the Directors have a reasonable expectation that the company and group have adequate resources to continue in operational existence for the foreseeable future.
+Accordingly they continue to adopt the going concern basis in preparing the financial statements.